joelhawksley/identity/components/slides.md

 ^ If these are active record objects, we’d be fetching their entire set of attributes, when we may in fact only need one or two for each object.

-^ At GitHub, some of our fields are backed by Git storage, so we have to be especially careful with what we fetch.

 ---

 # [fit] Unit<br>Testing

-^ Unit testing views isn’t common practice in Rails
+^ Another problem is that unit testing views isn’t common practice in Rails

 ^ Nearly all of our view tests are those six-second controller tests